TimS120/LCCNet/README.md

 # LCCNet

-Official PyTorch implementation of the paper “LCCNet: Lidar and Camera Self-Calibration Using Cost Volume Network”.
+**Fork of** the official PyTorch implementation of the paper “LCCNet: Lidar and Camera Self-Calibration Using Cost Volume Network”.
 A video of the demonstration of the method can be found on https://www.youtube.com/watch?v=UAAGjYT708A

 ## Table of Contents